Ennis Friary: History

-Donnchadh Cairprech Ó Briain (Dermot O'Brian), son of Domnall Mór Ua Briain, High King of Ireland, became King of Thomond after a bloody feud with his brother, Muircheartach Finn Ó Briain.
+Donnchadh Cairbreach Ó Briain (Dermot O'Brian), son of Domnall Mór Ua Briain, High King of Ireland, became King of Thomond in the 1200s after a bloody feud with his brother, Muircheartach Finn Ó Briain.
 Reportedly in order to do penance, he decided to build a friary on an island in the River Fergus called Cluain Rámhfhada (meadow of the long rowing), which may have been the site of an earlier church.
-After the Normans occupied Limerick, Donnchadh submitted to King John and moved his seat of power to Clonroad (Ennis) in 1216.
+After the Normans occupied Limerick, Donnchadh submitted to King John and moved his seat of power to Cluain Rámhfhada (Ennis) in 1216.
 He is reported to have "offered shelter" to the Franciscan Order in Ennis in 1241/2.

 Donnchadh financed three monasteries: he rebuilt the Cistercian abbey at Inislounaght (Tipperary), built a house for the Dominicans at Limerick and a Franciscan friary at Ennis, which would also serve as the family place of burial.
 Donnchadh died in 1244.
 He was buried at the Dominican house at Limerick, suggesting that the friary at Ennis was not yet close to being finished at that point.

 In 1276 King Edward I granted the Kingdom of Thomond to his grandson, Thomas de Clare.
 Toirdelbach Ó Briain (Turlough O'Brian) refused to relinquish control of his land, however.
 In 1277, Brian Ruadh Ó Briain of Bunratty was assassinated and Turlough became King of Thomond.
 He fought a war against de Clare, finally defeating him in 1287.
 That year and again in the year of his death, 1306, Turlough gifted bells, crucifixes and blue-stained glass to the friary.
 Turlough's sons, Muircheartach Ó Briain (King 1311-43) and Donnchadh mac Toirdelbach Ó Briain (Prince, 1306–11) were both buried at the friary.

 Apart from support from the ruler, the friary could only rely on the charity of the local population as it owned no land or other economic resources at that time.
 The earliest buildings thus were likely much smaller than the extant ruins.
 The friary was the only source of education for the people of the region around Ennis.

 In 1314, Maccon Caech MacNamara added a sacristy and refectory to the friary.
 He died of the plague in 1347 and was buried at the friary.
 It continued to prosper and in 1350 a Papal Indulgence was granted to Ennis for the feasts of St. Francis and St. Anthony.
 In 1375, Richard of Windsor granted the friars permission to travel beyond Thomond in search of funds.
 That year the chronicles also mention a "school" at Ennis for the first time.